Aktuelles

 Object of the Game

 This game is about 2 teams.
 One player is in control of the hunters and lumberjacks while the other player controls the foxes and bears.
-Both teams try to get as many kills (either by killing other players figures or by killing game birds).
-The player with most points wins.
+Both teams try to get as many points as possible by killing opponent and neutral pieces.

 Game Figures

 Lumberjaks can fell trees.
 They can only move one space horizontally or vertically.
-They are worth 5 points when eaten.
+They are worth 5 points when killed.

-A hunter can shoot all animals (bear, fox, duck, pheasant).
-They can only shoot in the direction their rifle points.
-They cannot change the direction of the rifle.
-They are worth 5 points when eaten.
+The hunters can shoot all animals (bear, fox, duck, pheasant).
+They can only shoot in the direction their rifle points and cannot change the direction of the rifle.
+They are worth 5 points when killed.

-The bear eats all humans (lumberjacks and hunters), however no animals.
+The bears eat all humans (lumberjacks and hunters), however no animals.
 They can only move one space horizontally or vertically.
-They score 10 points for each human eaten.
+They are worth 10 points when killed.

-The fox eats all game birds (duck, pheasant).
-They are woth 5 points when eaten.
+The foxes eat all birds (ducks and pheasants).
+They are woth 5 points when killed.

-Ducks and pheasant can be eaten by the fox or shot by the hunter.
-The duck is worth two points, the pheasant three.
+Ducks and pheasants can be killed by the fox or shot by the hunter.
+Ducks are worth two points, pheasants three.

 Trees can be felled by the lumberjack.
 For everyone else, they represent an immovable obstacle.
 They are worth two points when felled.